 Growing up I was told that though I am their daughter I do not belong to my family.
 I would be married and sent away, my surname would change and I will have to adapt to a new life.
 But, even marriage would not complete me.
-Motherhood completes a woman.
+Motherhood makes one a complete woman.
 Not any motherhood but motherhood that happens through wedlock is what completes a woman.

 The second phone call which turned into chatting the entire day on Instagram turned out even more eye-opening as my very beautiful friend asked me “do you feel different and like a real woman now that you are a mom?”

 Well, the reality is I was always complete but, motherhood expanded me.
 Motherhood showed me that I am way more capable than what I have given myself credit for.
 I grew as a person.
 My son helped me face my demons and push my boundaries.
 But the underlying truth is I was always complete and motherhood served as an eye-opener to my own strength.

 The bottom line is whether you are single or divorced or unable to become a mother or do not want to be a mother it is your life and your choice.
 Do what you really want to do (no don’t murder your boss ya crazies) and not what the society expects you to do.

 Have you walked away from a mentally and physically abusive relationship?
 More power to you woman because you are a survivor and not a victim.
 Are you 40 and still not married?
 More power to you woman because you are not settling for someone you are unsure about.
 You are being true to yourself and others that you have not met your match.

 Whatever you are doing and wherever you are from know that you are a whole and complete woman.
 Do yourself a favor and never stop learning, reading and traveling.
 Raise your standards and your knowledge.
 Be the light and shine brightly.
 Be the embodiment of love and compassion and help pick up those who are falling.

 Am I someone who has got it all together?
 No.